 Treating Puppy Vaginitis

-In mild cases with no complicating factors such as infections, treatment usually consists only of daily cleaning of the vulva with an unscented baby wipe (or an alcohol-free ear cleaning solution) to help keep the area clean and alleviate any irritation from the discharge.
+In mild cases with no complicating factors such as infections, treatment usually consists of daily cleaning of the vulva with an unscented baby wipe or an alcohol-free ear cleaning solution to keep the area clean and alleviate any irritation from the discharge.

-Antibiotics are only necessary if tests for bacteria revealed a higher than normal or unusual population of bacteria (some bacteria are normally present).
+Antibiotics are only necessary if tests for bacteria reveal a higher than normal or unusual population of bacteria.

-Check with your vet if changes in the nature of the discharge are noted, or if any other symptoms appear.
-As noted above, daily cleaning of the vulva is typically all that is needed until the condition resolves on its own.
+Check with your vet if you notice changes in the nature of the discharge or if any other symptoms appear.
+The daily cleaning of the vulva is typically all that is needed until the condition resolves on its own.